fonlabs/service_framework/README.txt

 Now on another terminal, from under the directory core/service_framework/build/linux/thin_core_library/lamp_service/bin, run the lamp service using the following command:

 	./lamp_service

+You could also use the shell script LaunchLampServices.sh that can be found in the core/service_framework/build/linux/thin_core_library/lamp_service/bin directory to launch from 1 up to a 100 Lamp Services on Ubuntu.
+Run the following command from under the core/service_framework/build/linux/thin_core_library/lamp_service/bin directory

+./LaunchLampServices.sh

+The script will then prompt you to enter the number of Lamp Services to launch.
+Enter the number and then press enter.

+Please note that the script launches the lamp services as background processes and also creates a number of directories.
+In order to ensure that the script cleans those up properly on exit, use Ctrl+C to exit the script.
+The script will then prompt you to press enter.
+Once you do so, all the directories and background processes are cleaned up.
+If this process is not followed to exit the script, you would need to explicitly clean up all the lamp services and directories.

 In a third terminal, from under the directory core/service_framework/build/linux/standard_core_library/lighting_controller_service/bin, run the Lighting Controller Service: